BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 2 - Slop Life 1e7fda674d69805a8a3df37dacfd46a1.md

 The most “successful” clade were the Pre-Slops:

 - These creatures created small buildings by vomiting sludge that would harden.
 They would regurgitate layers upon layers to create structures.
-- When Slops were impregnated, they often died birthing, as their frail bodies couldn’t handle birth, often resulting in obliterating more than half of their body.
-However, a single birthing resulted in a spawning pool with dozens of new Slops to live out their bleak existence of suffering.
+- Slops often died during reproduction, their bodies would often break apart, resulting in a spawning pool with dozens of new Slops to live out their bleak existence of suffering.

 Competing fauna included:

 - Spine-lanterns: glow from their own spinal fluid, which acted as light sources, would often be an easy night target for a hungry predator
-- Gullet-Crabs: This planet also evolved into many species of crabs which thrived in slop swamp pools and brine pits
+- A variety of Crabs: This planet also evolved into many species of crabs which thrived in slop swamp pools and brine pits
-- Lurch-Buds: plants that gave birth to root-children, which grew into all sorts of bizarre flora
+- Lurch-Buds: plants spread spores, which grew into all sorts of bizarre flora

 One species, the Crawling Shiver, would constantly scream ; not in pain, but as an accidental output of their sensory nerves brushing against internal teeth-like growths in the chest cavity.